Shy no more

 - Use humour to relax.
 Make it fun, it will relax you as well as the people you are engaging with.
 Their perception of you will be enjoyable and open instead of shy.

-- Compliment three people each day.
+- Compliment three people.